 Indeed, cannabis is a powerful therapeutic compound, but when confronted with the puzzling question of why cannabis should be legalized, not everyone can answer confidently.

-Not only will you be able to understand the chemical effects of these compounds better, but you’ll be in a position to educate others on why marijuana should be the go-to remedy for a number of ailments and conditions.
+Not only will you be able to understand the chemical effects of these compounds better, but you’ll be in a position to educate others on why marijuana should be the go-to remedy for several ailments and conditions.

 What are Cannabinoids?

-The term cannabinoid refers to naturally occurring chemical substances, irrespective of origin or structure, that stimulates the receptors of the brain and body and produces similar effects as those of cannabis Sativa.
+The term cannabinoid refers to naturally occurring chemical substances, irrespective of origin or structure, that stimulate the brain’s receptors and body and produce similar effects as those of cannabis Sativa.
 There are three main types of cannabinoids: medicinal, recreational, and synthetic.

 According to research, the cannabis Sativa plant produces more than 100 cannabinoids and over 300 non-cannabinoid compounds.

 However, the two most common ones are cannabidiol (CBD) and tetrahydrocannabinol (THC).
 THC is the most popular of the two, as it is the compound responsible for the intoxicating effects of marijuana.

 THC and CBD’s biggest difference is that THC has a psychoactive component, meaning it can make you feel high or intoxicated.

 On the other hand, CBD is known to have anti-psycho-active components, meaning it helps regulate and neutralize the intoxicating effects of THC.
 It also helps reduce other adverse effects brought about by THC use, including panic attacks and anxiety.